ibm-cloud-docs/solution-tutorials/hpc-eda.md

 # Extend an existing IBM Spectrum LSF cluster to the {{site.data.keyword.cloud_notm}} Virtual Private Cloud
 {: #hpc-eda}

-An EDA workload currently running in an on-premise datacenter can be a good candidate to evolve to a hybrid cloud environment.
-There are many reasons to consider shifting some or all of an existing on-premise EDA workload to the {{site.data.keyword.cloud}}.
-Many reasons may be specific to a particular enterprise, but this tutorial focuses on cost, speed and flexibility.  {{site.data.keyword.vpc_full}} offers significantly more compute power that you can provision and return quickly to address increasing or decreasing demand and still allow you to manage costs.
+An EDA workload currently running in an on-premises data center can be a good candidate to evolve to a hybrid cloud environment.
+There are many reasons to consider shifting some or all of an existing on-premises EDA workload to the {{site.data.keyword.cloud}}.
+Many reasons might be specific to a particular enterprise, but this tutorial focuses on cost, speed and flexibility.  {{site.data.keyword.vpc_full}} offers significantly more compute power that you can provision and return quickly to address increasing or decreasing demand and still allow you to manage costs.
 {:shortdesc}

-You can span a IBM Spectrum LSF cluster between on-premise and cloud domains in two ways:
+You can span a IBM Spectrum LSF cluster between on-premises and cloud domains in two ways:
-* A stretch cluster operates as a single cluster with a single (on-premise) master that spans 2 domains by communicating over a secure network.
+* A stretch cluster operates as a single cluster with a single (on-premises) master that spans two domains by communicating over a secure network.
 * A multi cluster consists of two or more independent, but closely cooperating clusters, each with its own master, operating on its own domain and linked by a secure network.

-This tutorial focuses on a building and configuring the following hardware and software for a IBM Spectrum LSF Multi-Cluster.
-We :
+This tutorial focuses on building and configuring the following hardware and software for a IBM Spectrum LSF Multi-Cluster.
-* An on-premise IBM Spectrum LSF Cluster
+* An on-premises IBM Spectrum LSF Cluster
 * A cloud based IBM Spectrum LSF Cluster
-* A VPN connecting the on-premise network to {{site.data.keyword.vpc_short}}
+* A VPN connecting the on-premises network to {{site.data.keyword.vpc_short}}
 * Storage

 ## Objectives
 {: #objectives}

-* Extend an existing on-premise IBM Spectrum LSF cluster to the {{site.data.keyword.vpc_full}}.
+* Extend an existing on-premises IBM Spectrum LSF cluster to the {{site.data.keyword.vpc_full}}.

 ## Services used
 {: #services}